-The preferred alternative is to rehabilitate FRS No. 12 to meet current NRCS and TCEQ performance standards for a high hazard potential dam.
+The preferred alternative is to rehabilitate FRS No. 1 to meet current NRCS and TCEQ performance standards for a high hazard potential dam.
 The preferred alternative meets the identified purposes and needs for the project and significantly reduces the potential risk to human life.
 The preferred alternative:

-- Significantly reduces the threat to loss of life from catastrophic breach of FRS No. 12 to approximately 144 people. - Ensures continued flood prevention downstream of FRS No. 12 for residents and reduces the risk of catastrophic breach by rehabilitating the dam to meet current performance standards for a high hazard potential dam. - Eliminates the Sponsors' liability of operating a dam which does not meet state and federal requirements by rehabilitation of FRS No. 12 to meet current performance standards. - Maintains existing stream habitat in, around, and downstream of FRS No. 12.
+- Significantly reduces the threat to loss of life from catastrophic breach of FRS No. 1 to approximately 6 people. - Ensures continued flood prevention downstream of FRS No. 1 for residents and reduces the risk of catastrophic breach by rehabilitating the dam to meet current performance standards for a high hazard potential dam. - Eliminates the Sponsors' liability of operating a dam which does not meet state and federal requirements by rehabilitation of FRS No. 1 to meet current performance standards. - Maintains existing stream habitat in, around, and downstream of FRS No. 1.

 Formulation of the alternatives considered four criteria: completeness, effectiveness, efficiency, and acceptability.
 All of the alternatives considered meet the completeness criteria, as they were developed in a way to provide and account for all necessary investments or other actions to ensure the realization of the planned effects, including any necessary actions by others.
-Alternative 2 eliminates the risk of dam failure by overtopping and provides mitigation for 54 impacted structures, but floods two additional habitable structures and does not provide mitigation for five downstream road structures that would be impacted by the removal of flood prevention resulting from the Federal dam decommissioning.
-Alternative 3 reduces the risk of dam failure by overtopping and auxiliary spillway failure and continue to provide downstream flood prevention.
-Therefore, the two federally assisted Alternatives (2 and 3) meet the criteria for effectiveness, as they alleviate the specified problems and achieve the specified opportunities.
+Alternative 2 eliminates the risk of dam failure by overtopping but does not provide mitigation for five of the six downstream road structures and any of residential structures that would be impacted by the removal of flood prevention resulting from the Federal dam decommissioning.
+Alternatives 3 and 4 reduce the risk of dam failure by overtopping and auxiliary spillway failure and continue to provide downstream flood prevention.
+Therefore, the three federally assisted Alternatives (2, 3, and 4) meet the criteria for effectiveness, as they alleviate the specified problems and achieve the specified opportunities.
 Alternative 1 is the baseline alternative against which all the other alternatives are compared.
 Its zero-base net economic benefits are greater than the negative net economic benefits of any of the action alternatives.
-Among the federally assisted alternatives, Alternative 2 has the least negative average annual net economic benefits and the lowest construction cost.
-Alternative 2 meets the criteria for efficiency, as it is the federally assisted alternative with the least negative net economic benefits that addresses the risk to human life in the event of a catastrophic failure of an existing dam.
-Alternative 3 meets the criteria for acceptability as it has the fewest negative environmental and social impacts and therefore, demonstrates viability and appropriateness from the perspective of the Nation's general public and consistency with existing Federal laws, authorities, and public policies.
+Among the federally assisted alternatives, Alternative 2 has the highest (least negative) average annual net economic benefits and the lowest construction cost.
+Alternative 2 meets the criteria for efficiency, as it alleviates the specified problems and realizes the specified opportunities at least cost.
+Alternative 3 and Alternative 4 both meet the criteria for acceptability as they have the fewest negative environmental and social impacts and therefore, demonstrate viability and appropriateness from the perspective of the Nation's general public and consistency with existing Federal laws, authorities, and public policies.